PyAbel/PyAbel/CONTRIBUTING.md

 As to detect issues early and avoid regressions, the submitted implementation should have the following properties and pass the corresponding unit tests,

- 1. The reconstruction has the same shape as the original image for the parity it supports.
+ 1. The reconstruction has the same shape as the original image for the parity (even/odd shape of the image) it supports.
 When provided with an image size with a parity it does not support a clear exception should be raised.

  2. Given an array of 0 elements, the reconstruction should also be a 0 array.